This post will show you the steps to take to become an EC Council-certified Ethical Hacker.

 Step 2: Prerequisites and Skills

-Before pursuing the CEH certification, ensure you have a solid foundation in networking and computer systems.
+Before pursuing the CEH certification, ensure you have a solid networking and computer systems foundation.

 Basic knowledge of operating systems, programming languages, and security concepts is essential.
-Develop skills in areas such as network scanning, vulnerability assessment, and penetration testing.
+Develop skills in network scanning, vulnerability assessment, and penetration testing.

 READ ALSO: How to Become a Certified Ethical Hacker